Conditional regression for the Nonlinear Single-Variable Model

-In conclusion, while the situation is rather well-understood for compositional models $F=f\circ g$ with $g$ linear, much is open when $g$ is nonlinear, in which case it is not clear when the compositional structure allows one to circumvent the curse of dimensionality, except in cases where $g$ has high regularity (global or anisotropic), increasing with $d$, or belong to certain families of polynomials.
-We propose a simple model that, perhaps surprisingly, without such strong regularity assumptions, still is amenable to nonparametric estimators that avoid the curse of dimensionality, both statistically and computationally.
+In conclusion, while the situation is rather well-understood for compositional models $F=f\circ g$ with $g$ linear, much is open when $g$ is nonlinear, in which case it is not clear when the compositional structure allows one to circumvent the curse of dimensionality, except in cases where $g$ has high regularity (global or anisotropic), increasing with $d$, or (in particular) belongs to certain families of polynomials.
+In fact, we are not aware of models where $g$ is nonlinear, with regularity not infinite nor growing with $D$, for which $F$ may be estimated without the curse of dimensionality.
+We propose a simple model that, perhaps surprisingly, without strong regularity assumptions, still is amenable to nonparametric estimators that avoid the curse of dimensionality, both statistically and computationally.